thomadha/gr2336/movielist/springboot/README.md

 >
 > Host: localhost:8080

-This request wil make a new user with the username and password spesified in the pathvariables username and password.
-The MovieList wil not contain any movies from the start.
+This request will make a new user with the username and password specified in the path variables username and password.
+The MovieList will not contain any movies from the start.

 ## Test coverage
+The class for testing of the springboot module is found using following filepath

+_Filepath: movielist\springboot\src\main\java\movielist\springboot\src\test\java\movielist\springboot\SpringbootApplicationTests.java_

+The module implements jacoco to measure how well the tests is testing.
+By seeing the jacoco reports we discovered that the tests cover 100% of the controller class, and around 80% of the service class.
+We usually aim for as high percentage as possible, but it can often not be easy to get 100%.
+We deemed the methods that we didn’t manage to test in the service class as not crucial since the part of the controller that used these methods worked as expected.